web-infra-dev/rslib/CONTRIBUTING.md

 ## Install Node.js

 Use [fnm](https://github.com/Schniz/fnm) or [nvm](https://github.com/nvm-sh/nvm) to run the command below.
-This will switch to the Node.js version (currently 18) specified in the project's `.nvmrc` file.
+This will switch to the Node.js version specified in the project's `.nvmrc` file.

 ```bash
 # with fnm